 Fulminant Hepatic Failure

-- Antiviral medicine: This is given to prevent or treat an infection caused by a germ called a virus.
+- Antivirals help treat or prevent a viral infection.
 Antiviral medicine may also be given to control symptoms of a viral infection that cannot be cured.

 - You bruise or bleed easily.

-- Your blood pressure reading is higher than your normal.
+- Your blood pressure reading is higher than is normal for you.

 - Your symptoms come back after treatment.

-- You have trouble thinking clearly or seem more confused.
+- You have trouble thinking clearly, or you are confused.